CS157A-Team24/FinalReport/FinalReport.md

 ## Project Description

 ### Overview:
-The goal of this application is to create social news, rating site, and discussion website.
-Users can be able to check daily news, search, filter, and sort through posts.
-Also, users can create posts, comment on them, like, and share posts.
-In addition, users can create channels that will function as communities.
-Users can view posts without logging in, but creating posts, commenting, and liking will require the user to login.
+The goal of this application is to create a rating site and discussion website.
+Users can be able to search and sort through posts.
+Also, users can create posts, comment on them, upvote, downvote, and save posts.
+In addition, users can join a channel and create channels that will function as communities.
+Users can view posts, view channels detail, view all channel, search and sort posts without logging in.
+However, to create posts, comment on them, vote and save posts, users are required to login.
+Moreover, users have to log in to view profile dashboard, delete account and update account.
 This application will allow people to easily voice their opinion or share a story.
 People can easily ask questions and others can answer them.
 It will also provide a user-friendly interface and fast response time while maintaining high throughput.

 ### Who would be interested in this application?
 Users could be anyone who is interested in forming a community online, and interact with people with similar interests.
-Users can keep up to date with news, information, and ideas in their community.
+Users can keep up to date with the daily life of others in their community.
 Companies and organizations can use Seenit to communicate with people and market products.

 ## System Enviroment
 #### Structure of the system (graph based on 3-tiered architecture):